St Louis Mural Project

 The “walkable” design provides opportunities for both near and far photo ops and visitor interaction.
 Blocks of color at various heights will be left intentionally blank allowing spaces for visitors to photograph themselves “in” the mural, thereby establishing themselves as a member of this welcoming and ever-expanding community.

 Visitors will also be able to scan a QR code linked to a page on the artist’s website.
-There they can see the portraits and read why each individual was nominated.
+There they can see the flowers and read about the nations they represent.
 This will further enhance the opportunity to identify and connect with the community and learn about many of the amazing people that make it truly special.

 About the Artist